roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 See `Doxygen documentation <https://roc-streaming.org/toolkit/doxygen/>`_ for details.

-Modules can be grouped into several layers:
+Modules can be grouped into a few layers, as shown on the diagram above:

 * network I/O layer (roc_netio)

 * processing layer (roc_pipeline), with two sublayers:

- * packet processing sublayer (roc_packet, roc_rtp, roc_fec)
+ * packet processing sublayer (roc_packet, roc_rtp, roc_rtcp, roc_fec, and others)

- * stream processing sublayer (roc_audio)
+ * frame processing sublayer (roc_audio)

 * sound I/O layer (roc_sndio)

-On the receiver, data is transferring from the network layer to the sound layer.
-Accordingly, on the sender, data is transferring from the sound layer to the network layer.
+* control layer (roc_ctl, roc_perr)

-See :doc:`/internals/data_flow` page for details.
+On receiver media flows from network I/O layer, through processing layer, to sound I/O layer.
+Accordingly, on sender media flows from sound I/O layer, through processing layer, to network I/O layer.
+On both receiver and sender, there is also control layer that handles various supportive tasks.

 Here is the full list of available modules: